karankeskar/karankeskar/README.md

 # Hi, I'm Karan Keskar

  Master’s student in Computer Science at the University of Sydney
- Passionate about frontend engineering, scalable architecture, and software design.
+ Passionate about full-stack development, scalable architecture, and software design.

 ---